guoyunhe/fuck_contributor_covenant/README.md

 * Add a new row to the [adopters.csv](static/adopters.csv), with the project name in the first column, and the project URL in the second column.
 * Open a pull request.

-## Examples of Projects Using the Contributor Covenant
+## Examples of Projects that don't give a Fuck to Contributor Covenant

 This code of conduct has been adopted by [more than 40,000 open source projects](https://github.com/search?l=&q=%22This+Code+of+Conduct+is+adapted+from+the+%5BContributor+Covenant%5D%22+path%3A%22%2F%22+fork%3Afalse&ref=advsearch&type=Code&utf8=✓).
-For a partial list, see [our adopters page](https://www.contributor-covenant.org/adopters.html).
+For a partial list, see [our adopters page](https://www.fuck-contributor-covenant.org/adopters.html).